Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 * The application also reports the average AIE execution time measured over the series of input snapshots (997.257202 ns in the above screenshot).
 This value is also sent back to MATLAB and presented on the visualization.
 * Without disconnecting the MATLAB TCP client, send another batch of input snapshots to execute the algorithm again.
 * Terminate the MATLAB TCP client and the application on the board will exit automatically.
-   - NOTE: if the application is terminated abruptly amid ongoing TCP exchange, the next time it starts, it may fail to bind its listening socket to the network   interface.
+  * NOTE: if the application is terminated abruptly amid ongoing TCP exchange, the next time it starts, it may fail to bind its listening socket to the network   interface.
 In this case, terminate the MATLAB client connection, and allow 1-2 minutes timeout before restarting the application to clean up the stale connection.
 * Restart the application on the board and connect MATLAB client again to perform another algorithm run.

 ## Support

 GitHub issues will be used for tracking requests and bugs.
 For questions, go to [support.xilinx.com](http://support.xilinx.com/).

-## License

-Components: xilinx-images

-images in the documentation

-Components: xilinx-files

-The MIT License (MIT)

-Copyright (c) 2024 Advanced Micro Devices, Inc.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+<hr class="sphinxhide"></hr>

-<p class="sphinxhide" align="center">  &copy; Copyright 2024 Advanced Micro Devices, Inc.</p>
+<p class="sphinxhide" align="center"><sub>Copyright © 2024–2025 Advanced Micro Devices, Inc.</sub></p>

+<p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>